markekraus/PSRAW/docs/Module/PSRAW.md

 Exports a `RedditOAuthToken` object to an XML file.

 ### [Get-RedditOAuthScope](Get-RedditOAuthScope.md)
-Retireve valid Reddit OAuth Scopes.
+Retrieve valid Reddit OAuth Scopes.

 ### [Import-RedditApplication](Import-RedditApplication.md)
 Imports a `RedditApplication` object from an XML file.